||Like it? PLEASE +1 it! Thanks!|

 More from African Development Bank

-Loan amounts and loan management Tenets of Microcredit for Poverty Reduction
+MFI structural inconsistencies and mismatch for poverty reduction Tenets of Microcredit for Poverty Reduction

 Related Forum PostsWorld Recession